nc-minibbs/mbbs/docs/data-pipeline.md

 : TODO Lat/Lon of stops

 `excluded-submissions`
-: A file contained a list of eBird checklists to exclude.
+: A file containing a list of eBird checklists to exclude.

 ## Relations between sources and products